-A wide beach and splashable waves are always inviting; add a colourful boardwalk with rides, games, and music—well, how can you say no?
+A wide beach and splashable waves are always inviting; add a colourful boardwalk with rides, games and music—well, how can you say no?
 Not many people do—this popular waterfront boardwalk is a summertime ritual for countless California families, a wonderful way for you to relax and play just like the smiling locals.
-While there are countless attractions lining the boardwalk, the big star is the Giant Dipper, a burly wooden coaster first opened in 1924 and generating screams, squeals, and squinched-shut eyes for decades.
-These days, it’s not the only thrill ride in town; the boardwalk also features the 125-foot/38-metre-high Double Shot tower for heart-in-throat adrenaline lovers.
-For tamer rides, especially for little ones, take a spin on the painstakingly restored 1911 Looff carousel (yes, that’s real horse hair in the tail of your painted steed).
+While there are countless attractions lining the boardwalk, the big star is the Giant Dipper, a burly wooden roller coaster first opened in 1924 and generating screams, squeals and squinched-shut eyes for decades.
+These days, it’s not the only thrill ride in town; the boardwalk also features the 125-foot Double Shot tower for heart-in-throat adrenaline lovers.
+For tamer rides, especially for young children, take a spin on the painstakingly restored 1911 Looff carousel (yes, that’s real horse hair in the tail of your painted steed).
 A noisy but fun indoor arcade offers laser tag, mini-golf, skee-ball and countless video games.
-Peace out with a ride above it all in the overhead Sky Glider funicular (providing GoPro-worthy views of the beach, rides, and Santa Cruz Mountains.
-On Wednesdays in summer, stick around for free outdoor movies on the beach; and on summer Fridays, for free concerts.
+Peace out with a ride above it all in the overhead Sky Glider funicular (providing GoPro-worthy views of the beach, rides and Santa Cruz Mountains).
+On Wednesdays in summer, stick around for free outdoor films on the beach; and on summer Fridays, for free concerts.

 Beat the heat on the tube slides and wave pools at nearby Knott’s Soak City Water Park.
 Take part in a swashbuckling high seas adventure—without getting wet—at Pirate’s Dinner Adventure, set on a Spanish-style galleon in a huge indoor lagoon.
-Or at Medieval Times, watch live jousting, falconry, and acts of chivalry by dashing knights, all while enjoying a four-course dinner.
+Or at Medieval Times, watch live jousting, falconry and acts of chivalry by dashing knights, all while enjoying a four-course dinner.

 The only way to get closer to swirling sea life is to tug on a wetsuit and dive in.
-This unparalleled facility, with soaring, glass-walled tanks letting you feel as if you’re truly under the sea, defines the standard for aquariums.
+This unparalleled facility, with soaring, glass-walled tanks letting you feel as if you’re truly under the sea, sets the standard for aquariums.
 It’s also one of the best makeovers on the planet: in the early 1900s, the main building was a bustling canning facility for sardines, all chronicled in fascinating historical exhibits near the entrance.
 (Excellent behind-the-scenes tours shed more light on the aquarium’s history, as well as its remarkable inner workings.)